taikedz/lenker/README.md

 # Lenker

-A general-purpose text-file linker.
+A general-purpose text-file linker, that can link from shared resource directories.
 Can be used as a pre-processing step.

-Write files, use `#%include PATH` (resolve once) or `#%insert PATH` (resolve every time) to add the file's content into that location.
+Write files, use `#%include FILEPATH` (resolve and add contents once) or `#%insert PATH` (add contents every time) to add the file's content into that location.

+Resolve files from shared folders specified in `LENKER_PATH` - re-use snippets stored in a common library location, and make content re-use standard practice!

 Useful for combining multiple files into a single file - some use-case examples: